SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Limitations

+This section discusses three limitations of the proposed SSIL framework.
 First, SSIL depends on the performance of SLAM for pseudo-label prediction.
 The proposed method in Section~\ref{sec:ssil} uses a SLAM method using LiDAR data, A-LOAM \cite{LOAM}.
 Its performance may degrade in degenerative environments, e.g., when LiDAR faces a single texture-less wall, and severe weather conditions, e.g., heavy rain, fog, and snow.
 In such feature-scarce environments, it is difficult for LiDAR-based SLAM to perform accurate the LiDAR sensor odometry and scan matching.
-This is supported by our observations that compared to the averaged pseudo-label prediction accuracy in Table~\ref{tab:config} ($k\!=\!1$), that in degenerative environments (see Fig.~\ref{fig:tunnels}) is lower, specifically, $\text{MSE} = 0.0044$.
-The severe weather conditions that cause LiDAR range errors, could be a challenge in designing an effective pseudo-label predictor in the proposed SSIL setup in Section~\ref{sec:ssil}.
+This is supported by our observations that compared to the averaged pseudo-label prediction accuracy in Table~\ref{tab:config} ($k\!=\!1$), that in degenerative environments is lower, specifically, $\text{MSE} = 0.0044$.

-Second, a trained E2E driving NN by proposed SSIL using domain knowledge of a vehicle (i.e., the wheelbase in~Eq.~\R{sys:wheel angle} and steering ratio in~Eq.~\R{sys:steering ratio}) may be only suboptimal for vehicles with different vehicle parameters.
+Second, a trained E2E driving NN by proposed SSIL using domain knowledge of a vehicle (i.e., the wheelbase in \R{sys:wheel angle} and steering ratio in \R{sys:steering ratio}) may be only suboptimal for vehicles with different vehicle parameters.
 Because the wheelbase \R{sys:wheel angle} and steering ratio \R{sys:steering ratio} are intrinsic vehicle parameters, changing them to different ones needs to re-predict pseudo labels for the SSIL of an E2E driving NN.

-Third, similar to existing E2E driving methods using high-level instructions \cite{E2E_Conditional_IL, E2E_Conditional_IL_2}, if inaccurate high-level instructions are given, we expect performance degradations in the proposed framework.
+Third, similar to existing E2E driving methods using high-level instructions \cite{E2E_Conditional_IL, E2E_Conditional_IL_2, CIL++}, if inaccurate high-level instructions are given, we expect performance degradations in the proposed framework.